jhony2507/Sisfrutos-Papaya/README.md

 ### Annotations

+In an effort to broaden the accessibility of the new dataset to a wider range of re-searchers in the field, we have included annotations in two widely employed standards for state-of-the-art (SOTA) classifiers in the object detection task.

 #### Txt Format:
  - Each image (.jpg) has its respective .txt file.
 For example, image TR00001-4.jpg is related to file TR00001-4.txt;
  - Each line of the .txt file describes an object that appears in the respective image;